jamez2128/ppassdb/README.md

 - `-s`      Shows the text.
 This will return a successful exit status even if the clipboard failed.
 - `-j`      Puts text to the generated html to copy it from the web browser.
-- `-n`      Pushes feedback messages to notifications (Only works on Linux)

 ## Examples
 Lists all encrypted file: